 Frontal bone fractures are more likely to require neurosurgical repair.
 A depressed fracture usually requires intervention.
 Indications for a neurosurgical elevation of a depressed fracture include depression of 5 millimeters or more, dural injury, underlying hematoma, or gross contamination.
 An open fracture will likely require exploration and washout with antibiotic coverage.
 Basal skull fractures are usually managed conservatively unless there is persistent CSF leakage.
 A patient with a basal skull fracture should not have a nasogastric tube or nasal cannula.
 There is no evidence to support the role of prophylactic antibiotics in preventing meningitis, although, persistent CSF leak may increase the risk of meningitis.

 Although head injury can lead to fatal brain injury and death, the majority of skull fractures are simple and can be managed conservatively.
 Head injury with a skull fracture, understandably, can generate huge parental anxiety, and clinicians need to be equipped with information to educate parents and allay fears.
 In addition, addressing concerns about safeguarding and non-accidental injury should be dealt with openly and in a professional manner.
-When discharge occurs directly from the emergency department, it should be to a safe environment with clear discharge instructions and return precautions.
+When the discharge occurs directly from the emergency department, it should be to a safe environment with clear discharge instructions and return precautions.

 an interprofessional approach should be considered in conjunction with trauma services, neurosurgery, general pediatrics, nurse practitioners, and social work.
 The treatment depends on the severity of the injury and depression of the bone fragments.
 Close follow up is paramount to ensure safe outcomes.
 Any child suspected to be a victim of nonaccidental trauma should be reported per state law.
 The outcomes of skull fractures depend on many factors like a concomitant injury to other organs, presence of neurological deficit at the time of presentation, low GCS and need for mechanical ventilation.
 (Level V)